 Dowelled joint

-The joint form by cutting rectangular holes in each stone and inserting dowels.
+The joint is formed by cutting rectangular holes in each stone and inserting dowels.

 Conclusion